RunjeethNikam/Ticketing/README.md

   - We use Skaffold for ease of local development.

 - **Deployment:**
+  - Github actions is used for unit-testing and automating deployment.
-  - Kubernetes is utilized for deployment.
+  - Kubernetes is utilized for container orchestration.
   - Docker Hub stores all the latest images for the services.

 ## Technologies Used